Authentic Beef Rosh Recipe || Afghani Beef Rosh || How to Make Beef Rosh with step by step photos and Video

 potato chunks.
 Let it cook on a slow flame for 2 hours.

-Once cooked take the
+Once cooked, take the

-potatoes out on another plate and stir a little at this stage adjust the
+potatoes out on another plate and stir a little at this stage.
+Adjust the

 a while.
-Occasionally keep checking in between so that gravy couldn’t dry.
+Occasionally, keep checking in between so that the gravy doesn’t dry.
+Place the potatoes back into the pan.
+Now no need to simmer

 Transfer and Serving: transfer into